x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 #### name

 *String*.
-Name provides for a human-readable name for the object.
+Name provides a human-readable name for the object.
 Example:

     "name": "Frequency"